 Shipwreck Museum’s 50th Edmund Fitzgerald Memorial Ceremony

-The Great Lakes Shipwreck Historical Society will hold two separate 50th Edmund Fitzgerald Memorial ceremonies at Whitefish Point on Monday, [...]
+IMPORTANT INFORMATION!
+The Great Lakes Shipwreck Historical Society will hold an outdoor public remembrance service for the 50th Edmund [...]

 GLSHS and Fred Stonehouse Edmund Fitzgerald Program – September 11